gearglow/ReptiliaWithATwist/The List.md

 "Close enough," Elysia said.
 Grinning, she grabbed Hermione's hand again before the bushy-haired bookworm could dive into the stacks.
 "Woah, there.
 Don't overdo it or you'll be bored to tears all year!"

-Janet handed Hermione a book, with a list on the cover page.
+Janet handed Hermione a book, with a list tucked into the cover page.
 "Here, start with these for today.
 You should read that last one too, Elysia," she continued, handing her another book.

 > Hermione's Reading List:
 >